 Pilates is taught by a chartered Physiotherapist in Southside Physiotherapy Clinic.

-If you are looking for Pilates Classes in South Dublin, Then you have come to the right place.
-We have been providing Pilates in South Dublin for clients living in Blackrock, Booterstown, Bray, Cabinteely, Dalkey, Deansgrange, Dun Laoghaire, Foxrock, Killiney, Leopardstown, Monkstown, Mount Merrion, Sandyford, Shankill, Stepaside and County Wicklow for over two decades.
+If you are looking for Pilates Classes in South Dublin, then you have come to the right place.
+We have been providing Pilates in South Dublin for patients living in Blackrock, Booterstown, Bray, Cabinteely, Dalkey, Deansgrange, Dun Laoghaire, Foxrock, Killiney, Leopardstown, Monkstown, Mount Merrion, Sandyford, Shankill, Stepaside and County Wicklow for over two decades.

-- I am unable to activate my central core.
+- patients are unable to activate their central core.
 (This includes selectively activating my local stabilizing system e.g. transversus abdominus or pelvic floor muscles without bracing through the whole stomach area/ activating global muscle system)

 Pilates is an excellent method of improving core stability